 Q: Are the restaurants open?

 A: Yes.
 Most restaurants in town are currently open, or planning to be by May 27.
-At this time, they are only allowed to do takeout and delivery options.
-At this time, it is required that all guests wear PPE until they are seated, and while walking through the restaurant.
+At this time, our restaurants are allowed to serve indoors at 50% capacity, and it is required that all guests wear PPE until they are seated, and while walking through the restaurant.
+Please plan accordingly, and thank you in advance for your kind understanding.

 Q: Will the Box Canyon Lodge tubs be open?